 Giving these techniques consistent labels, such as the ones proposed, will only help promote the development of the technologies to support these functions and enable industrial plants to more easily focus their energy mitigation efforts on their process, where the majority of energy is used.

-If you are interested in learning more about process energy consumption, check out the document below.
+If you are interested in learning more about process energy consumption, check here